M-Kruse/GitRecycle/README.md

 ### How to start workers

-From the root DRF project directory, run the worker and the beat
+From the root DRF project directory, same as where manage.py lives, run the worker and the beat

 `celery -A GitRecycle worker -l debug -B`